 - A solar technology client in a series of litigations concerning its supply agreements for the purchase of polysilicon.

 Ms. Curran-Huberty also maintains an active pro bono practice.
 She represents, along with several organizations, Native American students in a case against the federal government seeking access to public education.
 In 2016, she represented the ACLU of Northern California in a series of appeals seeking access to public records regarding California’s proposed lethal injection regulations.
+She currently represents an individual plaintiff in a Fourth Amendment excessive force claim under 42 U.S.C. § 1983 in which she secured a complete denial of the defendants’ motion for summary judgment.

 Ms. Curran-Huberty graduated from Stanford Law School.
 Prior to joining Munger, Tolles & Olson, Ms. Curran-Huberty clerked for Justice Mariano-Florentino Cuéllar of the California Supreme Court, Judge Lucy H. Koh of the Northern District of California, and Chief Judge Diane Wood of the Seventh Circuit.